pronghorn-tech/server/README.md

-# Pronghorn Http Server
+# Pronghorn HTTP Server
-Pronghorn is a low-level, high performance http server written in [Kotlin](https://kotlinlang.org/).
+The Pronghorn HTTP Server is a low-level, high performance HTTP server written in [Kotlin](https://kotlinlang.org/).
 It utilizes the Pronghorn Coroutine Framework to fully utilize available system resources with minimal overhead.
 No external dependencies are required, however, functionality can be enhanced through optional [plugins](#plugins) which may contain external dependencies.

 ## Use Cases
 Pronghorn is best suited for applications where high throughput and/or low latency with minimal cpu overhead are critical requirements.